kevinmehall/rust-peg/README.md

 [Documentation](https://docs.rs/peg) | [Release Notes](https://github.com/kevinmehall/rust-peg/releases)

-`rust-peg` is a simple yet flexible parser generator based on the [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) formalism.
-It provides a Rust macro that builds a recursive descent parser from a concise definition of the grammar.
+`rust-peg` is a simple yet flexible parser generator that makes it easy to write robust parsers.
+Based on the [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) formalism, it provides a Rust macro that builds a recursive descent parser from a concise definition of the grammar.

 ## Features